 Your metabolism is how your body utilizes food and converts it into usable energy.
 That process is naturally linked to your weight.
 Without enough thyroid hormone, your metabolism may slow down, which can result in unintended weight gain.
 Even with changes to your diet and exercise regimen, weight gain can be hard to shed if you have a hormone imbalance [3].

-Alternately, with hyperthyroidism, you may lose weight unintentionally, even without changing your diet or physical activity [4].
+Alternately, with hyperthyroidism, you experience weight loss unintentionally, even without changing your diet or physical activity [4].

 Along with its close link to your metabolism, your thyroid can also affect your digestion, leading to potential gastrointestinal issues.
 You may experience frequent bowel movements or constipation depending on your thyroid hormone levels.

 Thyroid problems can potentially contribute to changes in mood, most often manifesting as depression and/or anxiety.
-Usually, the more severe your thyroid issues, the more severe the mood disorders [5].
+Usually, the more severe your thyroid issues, the more severe the mood swings or disorders [5].

 With hypothyroidism, you may be more prone to symptoms of depression [3].
 Those with hyperthyroidism may experience nervousness, irritability, and anxiety [5].